amedomaro/Oracle-iLearning/src/foundations/section3/variables03/README.md

 # Exercise 3
-•There are six mistakes in this program.
+• There are six mistakes in this program.

-•Can you fix these mistakes so that the program produces the following output?
+• Can you fix these mistakes so that the program produces the following output?
 ~~~~
 bool = true
 intVar1 = 1